nickola/web-console/README.md

 # About

-Web Console is a web-based application that allows to execute shell commands on a server directly from a browser (web-based SSH).
+Web Console is a web-based application that allows to execute shell commands on a server directly from a browser (web-based shell).
 The application is very light, does not require any database and can be installed and configured in about 3 minutes.

 If you like Web Console, please consider an opportunity to support it on [Patreon](https://www.patreon.com/nickola).